Jia Wertz has always loved fashion.

 She continues, “They believed in me and gave me plenty of responsibility, including hiring, writing training manuals, visual merchandising, making buying decisions, analyzing product sell-through, and even payroll.
 It was this early experience and exposure to the business world that helped me, eventually, have the courage to go out on my own.”

-Wertz stayed at the denim shop for three years.
+Wertz stayed at the denim shop for five years.
 She went on to manage the western district for Aldo Shoes, led corporate operations at Sephora and held positions at bebe’s in sales development, operations and communications.
 Added to her early hands-on retail shop experience, Wertz has the kind of comprehensive background useful when striking out on one’s own.

 Wertz’s dream to open her own shop was brewing long before it came to fruition.